Cowdenbeath [1st] (1850-1890)

 A second station, Cowdenbeath (New) opened on a new shortcut between Cowdenbeath South Junction and Kelty South Junction in 1890, part of the improvements to the Edinburgh Waverley to Perth route for the opening of the Forth Bridge Railway.

-This station was replaced by Cowdenbeath when a new alignment between Cowdenbeath North Junction and Lumphinnans Central Junction opened in 1919.
-The old station closed.
+This station was replaced by Cowdenbeath when a new alignment between Cowdenbeath North Junction and Lumphinnans Central Junction opened in 1900.
+The old station closed in 1919.
 The two stations had been open simultaneously for 29 years.

 Dunfermline Queen Margaret